matiasdiezcanseco/gnopardy-app/docs/TECH_STACK.md

 **Version**: `^15.2.3`

-Next.js is the React framework powering Geopardy.
+Next.js is the React framework powering Jeopardy.
 We use the **App Router** for modern React Server Components and improved routing.

 **Key Features Used**: